Ever since dining at the wonderful Pok Pok restaurant in Portland, I have had my eye set on trying to recreate their Som Drinking Vinegars.

 - 1 cup fresh or frozen blackberries

-- 1/2 cup honey
+- ½ cup honey

-- 1/4 cup to 1/2 cup apple cider vinegar
+- ¼ cup to ½ cup apple cider vinegar

 - Club soda to serve

 - After about 10 minutes of allowing the mixture to cook, you should have about one cup of beautifully fragrant blackberry honey syrup.
 Allow this to sit until it is cool enough to handle.

-Finally, pour this blackberry honey syrup into a jar and add 1/4 cup to 1/2 cup apple cider vinegar.
-If you are a fan of kombucha and sour flavors, go closer to 1/2 cup, but if you are just looking for a zingy refreshing tang to your syrup, stick with closer to ¼ cup.
+- Finally, pour this blackberry honey syrup into a jar and add ¼ cup to ½ cup apple cider vinegar.
+If you are a fan of kombucha and sour flavors, go closer to ½ cup, but if you are just looking for a zingy refreshing tang to your syrup, stick with closer to ¼ cup.